7 surprising things you can clean with denture tablets: from toilets to tea-stained mugs

 Although experts recommend cleaning with denture tablets, they do warn against using them on certain surfaces that could be potentially damaged.

 Catherine says, "You should avoid cleaning some materials with denture tablets.
-For example, natural stone surfaces (like marble or granite), as the fizzing action can etch and damage these delicate surfaces, leaving permanent marks or dull patches.
+For example, natural stone surfaces (like marble or granite), to the fizzing action can etch and damage these delicate surfaces, leaving permanent marks or dull patches.
 It's not worth the risk as things made of these materials can often be expensive."

 She also points out that while tablets can bring back the sparkle on some materials, they can damage precious metals like silver, gold and platinum.
 Catherine adds, "Avoid using them on your jewellery; the cleaning agents can sometimes cause discolouration or even corrode them."